-Before diving into what is a cryptocurrency, let's first take the time to examine the concept of money itself.
-What is money?
+What is money, really?
 Why is it worth something?
 Is it even real?
 Answering these questions will help you understand how Bitcoin and cryptocurrencies came to be at all.

 Different forms of paper money like bills of exchange or banknotes were invented, and variety as well as complexity increased.
 All these different instruments had one thing in common though: they were all redeemable for gold or silver that existed in an actual vault somewhere.